vanderkilu/chatire/README.md

 **NB: The socket connection expects the server to run on port :8080 and the client/frontend to run on port :3000**

+**NB: You probably will have to create two Auth0 accounts in order to test this application**

 #### Things to improve if I had enough time

 1. use redis cluster to enable application to scale